Staying Creative

-A friend of mine recently described herself as someone who “specialized in being a generalist”.
-While the comment made me laugh it also made be realize it was a description I could apply to myself.
+Years ago, a friend of mine described herself as someone who specialized in being a generalist.
+While the comment made me laugh, it also made be realize it was a description I could apply to myself.

-My current work involves a lot of complex, often fragmented information that comes fast and furious.
-Working with our team, my job is to make sense of it, find possibility, synthesize, summarize, and determine our future direction and action.
+My work involves a lot of complex, often fragmented information that comes fast and furious.
+My job is to make sense of it, find possibility, synthesize, summarize, and use it to determine future direction and action.

 So, that got me thinking.
-What can I do, or what have I done in the past, that would help me to enhance my creativity?
+What can I do, or what have I done in the past, that has helped to enhance my creativity?

 I’m also beginning to think television is a creative-killer.
 Too often it’s a place to park myself when I want a diversion or distraction from work.
 Unfortunately I think it also numbs my brain and blocks any creative thinking.
 The fact that not watching television makes me a bit nervous tells me I really do need to turn it off.

-This week I also plan to make a vision board collage.
-Although I’ve often used them as a tool to help individuals and organization envision their future, I realize I’ve never done one for myself.
+This month I also plan to make a another vision board collage.
+Although I’ve often used them as a tool to help individuals and organization envision their future, I realize I’ve only ever done one for myself.
 There is something oddly appealing about selecting magazine images that trigger a reaction or response, and then cutting and gluing them onto a page.
 While the vision board itself may not impact reality, I’ve seen its value in unleashing one’s imagination and then in helping the subconscious mind make decisions that move one toward that vision.

 Sticking pictures on one big page might just help me conceptualize more clearly a direction that now seems to be sitting just beyond the reach of my current thinking.
 Once the vision board is complete, the experts also suggest the trick is to stop thinking about it because the purpose is to crystallize your thinking and focus your attention.
 There’s no need to push something you’ve already set in motion.
 That means creativity will require patience.

-Creativity may also require quiet.
+Creativity may also require standing still and being quiet.
 While it doesn’t have to be the kind of quiet that we equate with meditation, it might just be about sitting in the dark, listening, and allowing for more silence in our busy, noisy lives.
 It could be that it is in the silence that we will hear the voice of our creativity.

-Perhaps that’s the secret after all.
+Perhaps that’s what’s most important after all.
 Maybe creativity is just as much about knowing what you want and letting it unfold.
 Too often it seems we focus and push the how and the what.
-Instead, the creativity is already within us and we may simply need to relax and be open to any and all possibilities.
+Instead, the creativity is already within us and we may simply need to relax and be open to the possibilities.

 Add your Comment here: